YodaCh96/Space-Invaders/README.md

 ## Feedback

 If you find any bug or have any suggestion, please do file issues.
 I am graceful for any feedback and will do my best to improve this package.

+## Contact

+Thanks for checking out my game and I hope you enjoy it!
+Feel free to contact me.

+Ioannis Christodoulakis
+ioannis.ch@outlook.com